We weren't really housebound in July. But, we had a lot to deal with at home.

 I guess it's good we were home all of July.
 I'm not sure that any plants would have survived, without daily watering.

 It was a quiet month.
 Probably just as well since Covid got crazy again, in July.
-But Don and I put in more walking miles than ever.
+We didn't travel, but Don and I put in more walking miles than ever.

-We got our earlier, walked longer and created some new routes.
+We got out earlier, walked longer and created some new routes.
 That's pretty lame for my July highlight.
 But I'll take it!